-Abigail Paduch has been a successful recipient of a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program.
+Abigail Paduch is a Judoka and a recipient of a Tier 3 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 Awards, Honours & Achievements

 - 2018: Oceania Junior Cup, Perth – 1st

 - 2018: Kaunas Junior European Cup – 3rd

 - 2019: Cluj-Napoca Junior European Cup – 2nd

 - 2019: Poznan Junior European Cup – 3rd

 - 2019: Malaga Junior European Cup – 3rd

 - 2019: Australian Junior National Championships – 1st